knupel/Rope/docs/revision.md

 > R_Impact
 > add polygon to show the peripheric polygon and display on all the window.
 > add function to create gradient, for thickness, fill and stroke use_gradient_fill(), use_gradient_stroke(), use_gradient_thivkness()
+> add function boolean build_is() to check is OBject is build or not

 > R_Graphic